My son and I will be hitting up Peru in a week and would appreciate any advice at all :)

 Consider a trip to the Colca Canyon and stay at Cabanaconde-better than the mad dash day trips folks do from Arequipa to see the condors.
 We stayed in the village for three nights and could easily have stayed a week with all the hiking opportunities in the area.

-Here's a good assortment of articles on Peru safety: http://journals.worldnomads.com/safetyhub/country/168/Peru about 8 years ago
+Here's a good assortment of articles on Peru safety: http://journals.worldnomads.com/safetyhub/country/168/Peru over 8 years ago